IPlayKindred/HmHm-design-doc/what's the reason for this game.md

 what's the purpose of this game? why should people pick it over something else?

-people chose games because it has a cool premise. you're navigating a sugar coated hell. that slowly and slowly slips into existential madness. kept purposefully hidden from its trailers and promotional pages and images. leaving it up to the player to find all of that.
+people chose games because it has a cool premise.

+Hypermanic Hypermania wants to make you its bitch.

+you're navigating a sugar coated hell.

 it has a streak system, you can only buy stuff in the streak from the stuff you earned in the streak so there's no grinding and hoarding money until all the risk is ripped away.